pennystack/Simulation-For-HIV-Dataset/README.md

 <br>

->  * <small> 📌 **Note**: The logit transformation was my addition to address a technical issue with the linear transition probabilities.
-It was not applied in the non-homogeneous semi-Markov model by Mathieu et al.(2007). </small> *
+> *📌 **Note**: The logit transformation was my addition to address a technical issue with the linear transition probabilities.
+It was not applied in the non-homogeneous semi-Markov model by Mathieu et al.(2007).*